singhnishit/singhnishit/src/content/blog/heros-journey.md

 [^1]: [1] Linguistic relativity (or the Sapir-Whorf hypothesis) asserts that language influences worldview or cognition.

 [^2]: [2] And unnlearning.
-We are all brain surgeons for machine learning models.
-Ablate this, sweep that, prune this...

 [^3]:[3] If you have seen the film/read the book, a fun thought experiment could be figuring out how you would establish a word as abstract as "knowledge" or "be" with an alien, if you were in Dr. Grace's postion.
-"Rocky sad.
-Statement.", "How rocky know what sad is?"